edeliu2000/genome/README.md

 }
 ```

 After running this sequencer pipeline the trained model and the explainer will be available in the UI.
-We can than get realtime explanations via wither the UI or programmatically via the API.
+We can than get realtime explanations via either the UI or programmatically via the API.

 Explanations from UI - both the precomputed set from the example above and new explanations via a json entry can be obtained:
 ![Explanations UI](resources/img/explanations-ui.png)